Shilo/SD2-Caffeine-Mod/README.md

 - If game is running, exit and restart it.
 > Warning: Make sure not to confuse `Assembly-CSharp.dll` with `Assembly-CSharp-firstpass.dll`, only replace `Assembly-CSharp.dll`.
 > If you have issues or made a mistake, repair your files with [Steam's "Verify Integrity of Game Files..."](#2-steams-verify-integrity-of-game-files) and attempt to install again.
+### Mac
+#### Manual
+> Only follow these steps if you are competent with computers and file management.
+> More detailed instructions in the future.
+- Locate your Steam apps: `Steam -> Preferences -> Downloads -> Steam Library Folders`
+- Show package contents: `Right click SodaDungeon2 -> Show Package Contents`
+- Navigate to the following folder: `Contents -> Resources -> Data -> Managed`
+- Create a copy/backup of `Assembly-CSharp.dll` (preferably in the same folder).
+- Replace `Assembly-CSharp.dll` with the exact file that was downloaded.
+- If game is running, exit and restart it.
+> Warning: Make sure not to confuse `Assembly-CSharp.dll` with `Assembly-CSharp-firstpass.dll`, only replace `Assembly-CSharp.dll`.
+> If you have issues or made a mistake, repair your files with [Steam's "Verify Integrity of Game Files..."](#2-steams-verify-integrity-of-game-files) and attempt to install

 ## Uninstallation
 > Note: If the game is updated, the mod will be automatically uninstalled.
-- Uninstall with one of three methods:
+- Uninstall with one of below methods:
+### Steam's "Verify Integrity of Game Files..."
+(Recommended)
+- If game is running, exit it.
+- Repair your game via Steam's ["Verify Integrity of Game Files..."](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) button.
+### Windows
-### 1. Mod Auto Uninstall
+#### Mod Auto Uninstall
 - Launch `uninstall.bat`.
 - Press `Y` when prompted.
 - You should see a success message if the mod was previously installed.
 - If game is running, exit and restart it.
-### 2. Steam's "Verify Integrity of Game Files..."
-- If game is running, exit it.
-- Repair your game via Steam's ["Verify Integrity of Game Files..."](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) button.
-### 3. Manual
+#### Manual
 > Only follow these steps if you are competent with computers and file management.
 - Locate file: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed\Assembly-CSharp.dll`
 - Replace file with a backup/original version.
 There should be a backup in the same folder if you followed the installation correctly.
 > If you previously used `installer.bat`: file named will be `_BACKUP_Assembly-CSharp.dll`.
+- If game is running, exit and restart it.
+> Warning: Make sure not to confuse `Assembly-CSharp.dll` with `Assembly-CSharp-firstpass.dll`, only replace `Assembly-CSharp.dll`.
+> If you have issues or made a mistake, repair your files with [Steam's "Verify Integrity of Game Files..."](#2-steams-verify-integrity-of-game-files) and it will automatically uninstall mod also.
+### Mac
+#### Manual
+> Only follow these steps if you are competent with computers and file management.
+> More detailed instructions in the future.
+- Locate your Steam apps: `Steam -> Preferences -> Downloads -> Steam Library Folders`
+- Show package contents: `Right click SodaDungeon2 -> Show Package Contents`
+- Navigate to the following folder: `Contents -> Resources -> Data -> Managed`
+- Replace file with a backup/original version.
+There should be a backup in the same folder if you followed the installation correctly.
 - If game is running, exit and restart it.
 > Warning: Make sure not to confuse `Assembly-CSharp.dll` with `Assembly-CSharp-firstpass.dll`, only replace `Assembly-CSharp.dll`.
 > If you have issues or made a mistake, repair your files with [Steam's "Verify Integrity of Game Files..."](#2-steams-verify-integrity-of-game-files) and it will automatically uninstall mod also.